Back to Bills

 • Key changes:

-• The cap includes any fees or service charges.
-Taxes can be added on top.
+• The price cap includes all added fees and service charges; only taxes can be added on top.

 What it means for you#